larsgeb/larsgeb.github.io/_posts/2023-04-25-persistent-notebooks-vscode.md

 - Create a new notebook to test our configuration (File > New File ... > Jupyter Notebook).

 - Before you do anything in this notebook, hit the top right "Select Kernel", followed by "Existing Jupyter Server..." in the pop-up.
+You might have to click "Select Another Kernel..." before seeing the Jupyter option.

 ![here](/assets/ss9.png)